Jayde1600/HTML-CSS/README.md

 50) In order to comment out text in HTML you must use <!-- Comment here --> and for CSS it's /** Comment Here */
 51) We use class selectors in order to target a specific section of our code in order to change color, font, and more e.g. "<p class=my_target">Hello</p>
+52) There are various image formats, like GIF, PNG, JPEG, bitmap, TIFF, and more proprietary formats like PSD.
+Traditionally, the web has supported three types of image formats.
+GIF:  Had limited colors but could include transparency and animation.
+PNG:  Had more colors and transparency but no animation.
+GIF and PNG were suitable for illustrations such as logos or cartoons.
+JPEG:  Stands for Joint Photographic Experts Group, was optimized for photographs and supported millions of colors but lacked transparency and animation.